gama-platform/gama-platform.github.io/website/versioned_docs/version-1.8.2-RC1/DevelopingStatements.md

 	return "";
 }
 ```
-  * the `setChildren(final List&lt;? extends ISymbol> commands)` is used to define which are the statement children to the sequence statement.
+  * the `setChildren(final List<? extends ISymbol> commands)` is used to define which are the statement children to the sequence statement.
 By default, all the embedded statements are taken as children